juanakira/german-gap-app/README.md

 This app is designed for German language learners at the B1-B2 level, with a focus on vocabulary relevant to railway operations and technical contexts, plus general language practice.
 It follows the format of the TELC exams, making it useful for exam preparation.

+## Styling
+This application uses colors and typography based on the Deutsche Bahn design system.
+DB UI colors are used for reference only and Deutsche Bahn retains all rights to their brand elements.

 ## Favicon

 Using the favicon from [Voxel Tycoon Calculator](https://voxeltycoon-calculator.com/en/vehicles/detail/id/passenger_electric_engine_1/name/DB+Class+423)